Tate Modern Gallery

 St Paul’s Cathedral

-The Old Town Tour focuses its attention on the east of the city, heading out towards the old docklands and back through London town.
-This carefully chosen route gives you a local's knowledge of London’s power house.
+The Original Bike Tour focuses its attention on the east of the city, heading out towards the old docklands and back through London town.
+This was the first tour created here at London Bicycle Tour Company, dating back to 1991!

 Then, provided there are no ships passing through, you’ll be off to cross the picture-postcard Tower Bridge, all the while taking in the spectacular London skyline with its iconic skyscrapers (the Gherkin, the Walkie Talkie and the Cheesegrater among them).

 Then it's to the Square Mile, London’s financial district, where you’ll pass through a bedrock of institutions such as Lloyd’s of London, the Royal Exchange, and Mansion House, each a delight for architecture enthusiasts.

 The final stop is Sir Christopher Wren's unrivalled masterpiece and one of the most stunning and recognisable monuments in London - St Paul's Cathedral.
 From here you’ll head back across Blackfriars Bridge, taking in the amazing views to the East and West of the city as you cross back over the River Thames.